apache/cassandra-java-driver/manual/object_mapper/creating/README.md

 #### Computed fields

-[@Computed][computed] can be used on fields that are the result of a computation on the Cassandra side.
-Typically a function call.
+[@Computed][computed] can be used on properties that are the result of a computation on the Cassandra side, typically a function call.
 Native functions in Cassandra like `writetime()` or [User Defined Functions] are supported.